sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/web/accessibility/detailed-checklist.md

 - If we have to use a `<h2>` need the styles of a `<h3>`, we can easily select the correct styles using the [Wildcard Heading components](https://storybook.sgdev.org/?path=/story/wildcard-typography-all--simple).
   - Example: `<H3 as={H2}>Hello</H3>`
 - We should be able to use some tooling to help find this.
 TODO UPDATE

-## Keyboard navigation

-### The entire user journey is keyboard navigable

-- It is possible for a user to correctly complete the user journey using **only** the keyboard (no mouse).

-### The keyboard focus order follows a logical sequence that is predictable

-- It should be easy to guess where next

-### All interactive elements have a visible focus style

-- blah blah

-### Invisible elements are never focused

-- blajh blah

 ## Images